deansallinen/mailroom/README.md

   }
 });
 ```

+Instead of sending an array of values as the payload we can send an object with key:value pairs.
+Make sure to include the `$` in front of the key otherwise sqlite won't recognize it as a placeholder! (multiple hours spent trying to figure out why this wasn't working...)

 Here when a client hits the `/api/v1/parcels` route with a POST request and supplies address information that is saved in the database as a new record.
 Notice how we are using `uuidv4()` to generate a unique code for each record.
 We return the uuid as the response, the idea being we will use this to generate the barcode in the front-end.
 We also use `new Date().toISOString()` to add a timestamp of when that record was created.